 Notably, all Disney ships have some water attractions that are open to toddlers who aren’t quite yet potty trained so long as they wear swim diapers.

-Each ship also features it’s own live production show based on a favorite Disney film.
-Dream has a live production of Beauty and the Beast.
-Fantasy has a live show based on Aladdin.
+Each ship also features its own live production show based on a favorite Disney film.
+Dream has a live production of Beauty and the Beast and Fantasy has a live show based on Aladdin!

 At the Marvel Super Hero Academy, kids can interact with Captain America, Spider-man, and the Black Widow to solve various missions.
-And, among the various themed rooms, kids will find the Frozen Adventures theme room with games and props based on the movie Frozen, as well as guest character appearances from Elsa and Anna.
+And, among the various themed rooms, kids will find the Frozen Adventures theme room with games and props based on the movie Frozen.
+They’ll also enjoy guest character appearances from Elsa and Anna.